 Abstract

-Background: Systemic serotonin availability and the catecholamine neurotransmitter synthesis pathway have been proposed as the biological link between mental health, inflammation and physical symptoms and disorders.
+Background: Systemic serotonin availability and catecholamine neurotransmitter synthesis have been proposed as the biological link between mental health, inflammation and physical symptoms and disorders.
 Here we assessed serotonin and noradrenaline precursors following SARS-CoV-2 infection in individuals with and without mental health impairment.

 Methods: The cross-sectional SIMMUN cohort study included 67 SARS-CoV-2 infection convalescents and 110 uninfected controls recruited in Tyrol, Austria.
-Explanatory variables encompassed clinical parameters, inflammatory markers (neopterin, interleukin 6, C-reactive protein, neutrophil/lymphocyte ratio), anti-SARS-CoV-2 antibodies, and standardized assessment of symptoms of anxiety, depression and mental stress.
-Their effects on markers of serotonin availability (tryptophan [TRP], kynurenine [KYN], KYN/TRP ratio) and catecholamine neurotransmitter synthesis (phenylalanine [PHE], tyrosine [TYR], PHE/TYR ratio) were assessed by correlation analysis, two-tailed T tests and multi-parameter linear modeling in the SIMMUN cohort.
+Explanatory variables encompassed clinical parameters, inflammatory markers , anti-SARS-CoV-2 antibodies, and scoring of anxiety, depression and mental stress.
+Their effects on markers of serotonin availability (tryptophan [TRP], kynurenine [KYN], KYN/TRP ratio) and catecholamine neurotransmitter synthesis (phenylalanine [PHE], tyrosine [TYR], PHE/TYR ratio) were assessed by correlation analysis, two-tailed T tests and multi-parameter linear modeling.
 Association of neurotransmitter availability markers with inflammation was additionally investigated in a published longitudinal cohort (SARS-CoV-2: n = 205, uninfected: n = 440, Su et al. 2022).

 Results: Both in the SIMMUN and INCOV collectives, levels the serotonin precursor TRP and its decay product KYN were regulated strongly by systemic inflammation.
-TRP concentrations were substantially lower in participants with higher scores of mental health problems.
-In multi-parameter modelling, systemic availability of serotonin measured by TRP, KYN and KYN/TRP, was found to be regulated independantly by the factors inflammation, depression signs, mental stress and status post SARS-CoV-2 infection.
+TRP concentrations were substantially lower in participants with mental disorder signs.
+In multi-parameter modelling, systemic availability of serotonin measured by TRP, KYN and KYN/TRP, was found to be regulated independently by inflammation, mental stress and status post SARS-CoV-2 infection.
 The influence of the assessed parameters on the catecholamine neurotransmitter precursor availability were heterogeneous.

-Conclusion: Inflammation, SARS-CoV-2 infection, depression, anxiety and mental stress can both independently and additively influence serum levels of neurotransmitter precursor amino acids.
+Conclusion: Inflammation, SARS-CoV-2 infection and mental stress can both independently and additively influence serum levels of neurotransmitter precursor amino acids.
 These pathways could thus be a biological link between COVID-19 infection and mental health via psychoneuroimmunological mechanisms.

 Introduction